In an emergency, it is absolutely imperative for public safety officials to reach those in the community who are most at risk.

 The ENS uses a database of phone numbers and their associated physical addresses.
 When the system is activated, an emergency contact area is mapped and phones with physical addresses within that area are selected for notification.
 The ENS then attempts to deliver a recorded emergency message to the selected phones.
 Depending on the nature of the emergency, the system may attempt to leave a message if there is no answer.

-Wireline phones and their associated address information are automatically entered in the ENS when phone service is activated.
-Individuals who wish to receive emergency voice or text messages on their cellular or voice over IP phone are encouraged to register via the ENS registration Web page.
+Wireline phones and their associated address information are processed into the ENS biannually, using 9-1-1 database information from CenturyLink.
+Individuals who wish to receive emergency voice or text messages on their cellular or Voice-over-Internet-Protocol (VoIP) phone are encouraged to register via the ENS registration webpage.
+Emergency notification messages will be sent to registered phones based on the physical addresses provided during registration, not the locations of the phones at the time of the emergency.

 Please note: Users must enter both a phone number and a valid physical address at the time of registration.
 Emergency messages may incur mobile phone usage charges.
 Phones will only be contacted in the event of an emergency.

-The Emergency Notification System is funded by the Montrose Emergency Telephone Service Authority and the emergency services.
+The Emergency Notification System is funded by the Montrose Emergency Telephone Service Authority.
 For more information about the ENS, please call 970-240-1458.

 Emergency Alert System